Christopher Plummer: 1948–1964: Early roles and theatre debut

-In April 1961, he appeared as Benedick in Much Ado About Nothing with the Royal Shakespeare Company at the Shakespeare Memorial Theatre in Stratford-upon-Avon, England.
+In April 1961, Plummer appeared as Benedick in Much Ado About Nothing with the Royal Shakespeare Company at the Shakespeare Memorial Theatre in Stratford-upon-Avon, England.
 He also appeared with the RSC in May 1961 in the lead role of Richard III.
 He made his London debut on June 11, 1961, playing King Henry II in Jean Anouilh's Becket with the RSC at the Aldwych Theatre, directed by Peter Hall.
 The production later transferred to the Globe for a December 1961 to April 1962 run.
 For his performance, Plummer won the Evening Standard Award for Best Actor.
-At the Stratford Festival, he played Philip the Bastard in King John and Mercutio in Romeo and Juliet.
-In 1962, he played the title roles in both Cyrano de Bergerac and Macbeth, returning in 1967 to play Mark Antony in Antony and Cleopatra.
+At the Stratford Festival in 1960, he played Philip the Bastard in King John and Mercutio in Romeo and Juliet.
+In 1962, Plummer played the title roles in both Cyrano de Bergerac and Macbeth, returning in 1967 to play Mark Antony in Antony and Cleopatra.
 Plummer appeared less frequently on Broadway in the 1960s as he moved from New York to London.

 In 1964, his performance of the Gloomy Dane in the BBC production Hamlet at Elsinore garnered him his second Emmy nomination.
 He played Hamlet in Hamlet at Elsinore, produced by Danish and British BBC TV (1964), taped at Elsinore Castle.

-He appeared in the title role in a 1963 production of Bertolt Brecht's The Resistible Rise of Arturo Ui, which did not succeed, but he had a great success in Peter Shaffer's The Royal Hunt of the Sun, playing conquistador Francisco Pizarro to David Carradine's Atahuallpa.
-Both performances were "stunning", as Plummer did wonders "of extraordinary beauty and deep pain" in playing his complex character.
+Plummer appeared in the title role in a 1963 production of Bertolt Brecht's The Resistible Rise of Arturo Ui, which did not succeed, but he had a great success in Peter Shaffer's The Royal Hunt of the Sun, playing conquistador Francisco Pizarro to David Carradine's Atahuallpa.
+Both performances were "stunning" by critic Caldwell Titcomb, as Plummer did wonders "of extraordinary beauty and deep pain" in playing his complex character.
 Plummer's film career began in 1958 when Sidney Lumet cast him as a young writer in Stage Struck.
 That same year, Plummer played the lead in Nicholas Ray's film Wind Across the Everglades.
 In 1963, he was the subject of a short National Film Board of Canada documentary, 30 Minutes, Mister Plummer, directed by Anne Claire Poirier.